Services for Students

 Phone Number: 909-384-4429

-The Workforce Innovation & Opportunity Act (WIOA) and the Employment Development Department (EDD) in collaboration with San Bernardino Valley College provides educational support services and occupational skills to prepare students to enter or reenter the workforce.
+The Workforce Innovation & Opportunity Act (WIOA) and the Employment Development Department (EDD) collaborate with San Bernardino Valley College to provide educational support services and occupational skills to prepare students to enter or reenter the workforce.
 For more information, please contact us or visit the CalWORKs & Workforce Development Department.